SK-EID/smart-id-documentation/README.md

 ## 1.1 Glossary

 * Smart-ID account - A person has to register a Smart-ID account to use services provided by the Smart-ID system.
-Account binds a Smart-ID app instance (installed on a personâ€™s mobile device) to a personâ€™s identity in the Smart-ID system.
+Account binds a Smart-ID app instance (installed on a person's mobile device) to a person's identity in the Smart-ID system.
 In the course of account creation and registration, the identity of the account owner (person) is proofed by a Registration Authority (RA) and the relation between the identity and a key pair is certified by a Certificate Authority (CA).
 An account has a signature key pair and an authentication key pair.
 * Smart-ID app - A technical component of the Smart-ID system.
-A mobile app instance installed on a personâ€™s mobile device that provides access to Smart-ID functionality for persons.
+A mobile app instance installed on a person's mobile device that provides access to Smart-ID functionality for persons.
 * Smart-ID provider - An organization that is legally responsible for the Smart-ID system.
 * Smart-ID server - A technical component of the Smart-ID system.
 Server-side counterpart of the Smart-ID app.
 Handles backend operations and provides API-s to Relying Party (RP).